sushantkalamani/OIBSIP/README.md

-These are the Data Science Intern tasks
+These are the Data Science Intern tasks.
 Machine Learning is widely to get the preffered output.